alsantosrafael/alsantosrafael/README.md

 - ✈️🌍 Studied Electrical Engineering abroad in Germany @ <a href="https://www.fau.eu/">Friedrich-Alexander-Universität Erlangen - Nürnberg</a>
 - Loves spending free time surrounded by friends, getting to know new people, new cultures and travelling around the globe.
 - Addicted to 🚴, 📚, 🎼 and to 🎬🍿.
-- Loves nature and learning new things.
+- Loves nature 🌴🍂 and learning new things 🧠.
 - Trying to improve my 📸 and 👨🏻‍🍳 skills.
+- ⚡ Fun fact: I can move my ears with the bare power of my mind 🤯!

 ## 🌱 I’m currently learning ... and working 🛠️ with
  - ![JavaScript](https://img.shields.io/static/v1?label=&message=Javascript&color=orange)